 Intracranial Hypertension and Concussion

-Intracranial Hypertension and Concussion Intracranial hypertension is a common brain condition that develops following a concussion or whiplash injury.
+Intracranial Hypertension and Concussion Uncovering the Truth About Vagus Nerve Dysfunction Intracranial hypertension is a common brain condition that develops following a concussion or whiplash injury.
 In brief, IH occurs when there is an accumulation of cerebrospinal fluid (CSF) within the brain.
-It is linked with swelling of the brain tissue (aka chronic traumatic encephalopathy, CTE) and is associated with a variety…
+It is linked with swelling of the brain tissue (aka chronic traumatic encephalopathy, CTE) and is associated […]